CoryDAsana/developer-docs/source/includes/api-reference/_index.html.md

 </pre>

 <span class="description">
 Jobs represent processes that handle asynchronous work.
-A Job created when an endpoint requests an action that will be handled asynchronously, such as project or task duplication.
+A job created when an endpoint requests an action that will be handled asynchronously, such as project or task duplication.

 Only the creator of the duplication process can access the duplication status of the new object.